Demographic history of Jerusalem: Muslim or Jewish "relative majority"

 Between 1838 and 1876, conflicting estimates exist regarding whether Muslims or Jews constituted a "relative majority" (or plurality) in the city.

 Writing in 1841, the biblical scholar Edward Robinson noted the conflicting demographic estimates regarding Jerusalem during the period, stating in reference to an 1839 estimate attributed to the Moses Montefiore: "As to the Jews, the enumeration in question was made out by themselves, in the expectation of receiving a certain amount of alms for every name returned.
 It is therefore obvious that they here had as strong a motive to exaggerate their number, as they often have in other circumstances to underrate it.
 Besides, this number of 7000 rests merely on report; Sir Moses himself has published nothing on the subject; nor could his agent in London afford me any information so late as Nov.
 1840."
 In 1843, Reverend F.C.
 Ewald, a Christian traveler visiting Jerusalem, reported an influx of 150 Jews from Algiers.
 He wrote that there were now a large number of Jews from the coast of Africa who were forming a separate congregation.

-From the mid-1850s, following the Crimean War, the expansion of Jerusalem outside of the Old City began, with institutions including the Russian Compound, Kerem Avraham, the Schneller Orphanage, Bishop Gobat school and the Mishkenot Sha'ananim marking the beginning of permanent settlement outside the Jerusalem Old City walls.
+From the mid-1850s, following the Crimean War, the expansion of Jerusalem outside of the Old City began, with institutions including the Russian Compound, Kerem Avraham, the Schneller Orphanage, Bishop Gobat school, and the Mishkenot Sha'ananim, events that marked the beginning of permanent settlement outside Jerusalem's Old City walls.

 Between 1856 and 1880, Jewish immigration to Palestine more than doubled, with the majority settling in Jerusalem.
 The majority of these immigrants were Ashkenazi Jews from Eastern Europe, who subsisted on Halukka.